flyteorg/flyte/docs/user_guide/development_lifecycle/caching.md

 - **Task Signature:** The cache is specific to the task signature associated with the execution.
 The signature constitutes the task name, input parameter names/types, and the output parameter name/type.
 - **Task Input Values:** A well-formed Flyte task always produces deterministic outputs.
 This means, given a set of input values, every execution should have identical outputs.
 When task execution is cached, the input values are part of the cache key.

-The remote cache for a particular task is invalidated in two ways:
+The remote cache for a particular task is invalidated in three ways:

 1. Modifying the `cache_version`;
 2. Updating the task signature.
+3. Using the `overwrite_cache` flag.

 :::{note}
 Task executions can be cached across different versions of the task because a change in SHA does not necessarily mean that it correlates to a change in the task functionality.